 The Spanish punished Paquiquino and his people for the destruction of Ajacan; nearly 40 natives were killed.
 To demonstrate Spanish power, seven captives were hung from the ship's rigging in full view of the Native Americans on the shoreline.
 The Spanish learned one key lesson at Ajacan: future attempts at settlement were designed to be self-sufficient in food and translators.

 Pedro Menéndez de Avilés used the technology of the Spanish warship to intimidate and seize Native Americans, in clear contrast to the Jesuit approach at Ajacan

 Source: Wikipedia, Victoria

 One especially-intriguing possibility is that the Native American memory of Europeans in Tidewater Virginia was was first-hand in 1607.
-It is possible that the war chief under Powhatan and his successor, Opechancanough, was the Paquiquino seized by the Spanish as a young man in 1561.
-The unusual political sophistication of Powhatan's paramount confederacy may reflect a unique understanding of European culture, provided by the one Virginian who had spent nine years living among the Spanish.5
+It is possible that Opechancanough, the war chief under Powhatan and organizer of major attacks in 1622 and 1644, was the same person as Paquiquino.
+Paquiquino was seized by the Spanish as a young man in 1561, and Opechancanough was thought to be 100 years old in 1646.